wjrh/Teal/README.md

 1. put https certificates on the host machine at `/var/lib/acme/` (refer to acme docs [here](https://hlandau.github.io/acme/userguide))
 2. enter https certificate location and change server name on `config/nginx-prod.conf` (basically change whereever it says `api.teal.cool` and `teal.cool` to your values)
 3. enter details at `config/teal.yml` (see example at `config/teal.yml.example`)
-4. start local docker deamon (or connect to remote deamon by setting DOCKER_TLS_VERIFY, DOCKER_HOST, DOCKER_CERT_PATH on your local machine - can be easily with docker-machine)
+4. start local docker deamon (or connect to remote deamon by setting DOCKER_TLS_VERIFY, DOCKER_HOST, DOCKER_CERT_PATH on your local machine - can be done easily with docker-machine)
 5. `docker-compose up -d`

 ### Pushing changes to individual containers in production